 Speakeasies: There are a handful of hidden-from-plain-sight restaurants and bars within the confines of The Cosmopolitan.
 There’s Ghost Donkey, a mezcal-fueled bar (look for the door with a donkey illustration within the Block 16 Urban Food Hall).
 There’s the Prohibition-style whiskey parlor hidden behind a door that reads “Janitor’s Closet” at Barbershop Cuts (a men’s hair salon that isn’t just a front — you can get a shave or trim here, too).
 And there’s Secret Pizza, a spot that serves pies and salads at the end of a dark hallway on the third floor.

-Pools: The Cosmopolitan has three pools, each with a different vibe (two are more casual, one acts as a daytime club).
+Pools: The Cosmo has three pools, each with a different vibe (two are more casual, one acts as a daytime club).
 Certain nights there are “dive-in” movie nights, where guests can sit on floaties with a tropical-inspired cocktail in hand to watch classic films.
 And in the winter, they turn one of the pools into an ice skating rink and blast it with artificial snow, so you feel like you’re in a snowglobe.

-Art: From the moment you walk into The Cosmopolitan, you’re immersed in art.
+Art: From the moment you walk into The Cosmo, you’re immersed in art.
 The main lobby features oodles of 15-foot-tall columns, each showcasing a rotating digital artwork collection.
 There are also six vintage cigarette machines scattered throughout the property; however, coinage doesn’t reveal a package of nicotine but rather a small piece of art crafted by a local artist.

 Other amenities: Expect room service, laundry facilities, free Wi-Fi and a pair of fitness centers.